aragon/aragon.js/docs/API.md

   .subscribe(balance => console.log(`The balance of the account is ${balance}`))
 ```

+Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)**: An external smart contract handle, containing the following methods:

+- `events(options)`: returns a multi-emission observable with individual events found, similar to [`events`](#events)
+- `pastEvents(options)`: returns a single-emission observable with an array of events found in past blocks, similar to [`pastEvents`](#pastevents)
+- Any other method on the handle will respond based on the given contract ABI:
-Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)**: An external smart contract handle.
-Calling any function on this object will send a call to the smart contract and return an [RxJS observable](https://rxjs-dev.firebaseapp.com/api/index/class/Observable) that emits the value of the call.
+  - Calling any `constant` method (e.g. `view`, `pure`) will send a call to the smart contract and return a single emission observable with the result
+  - Calling any `non-constant` method will send an "external intent" to prompt a real transaction to the smart contract and return a single emission observable with the signature status (signed or not; similar to [`intents`](#intents)

 ### requestSignMessage